offen/website/homepage/content/articles/0020-untold-roads.md

 ---

-### How we are going to version Offen
+### How we are going to version Offen Fair Web Analytics

-Offen's main channel of distribution will be via packaged binary files.
+Offen Fair Web Analytics's main channel of distribution will be via packaged binary files.
 Users can run them supervised or unsupervised against a supported set of OSes and database solutions.
-While we are indeed planning to enable the use Offen's code as the building blocks for other developers to create tailor made, privacy friendly analytics solutions, versioning the code-level interfaces is a non-goal for us at the moment.
+While we are indeed planning to enable the use Offen Fair Web Analytics's code as the building blocks for other developers to create tailor made, privacy friendly analytics solutions, versioning the code-level interfaces is a non-goal for us at the moment.

 Upgrade paths for our users will mostly be bound to the event and key data that is stored in the database, and the way this data is being encrypted and decrypted in the browser, as well as application configuration.
 Our key considerations here are:

 - Can the changes to the database schema included in the changeset be covered by a migration script?
 Does encrypted data need to be changed as well?
 Once subject to a versioning scheme, we will aim for only making changes a database migration script can handle.
 - Can a compatibility layer be introduced that handles both old and new data at runtime and possibly even upgrades old data when it is decrypted in the browser?
 For a multitude of reasons, we are planning to use such techniques sparingly and may err on the side of introducing breaking changes instead.
-- Does the user need to change or augment runtime configuration in order for Offen to continue functioning?
+- Does the user need to change or augment runtime configuration in order for Offen Fair Web Analytics to continue functioning?
 Can these changes be performed automatically or can we supply users with a script that does it for them?
 - The user interface is not something we are planning to keep stable from a programmatic perspective.
 We are working hard to create a consistent and accessible user experience for everyone, but the underlying implementation will be considered private.
 This means we do not plan to guarantee any stability for things like scraping and headless automation.
 - The `/script.js` URI exposed by the web server is locked so that pages that embed the script can always expect a sensible response.
 We will try to keep the rest of the exposed routes stable, yet if it helps us improving the product in some way, we will change these too.
 - The development setup is kept subject to change at any time.
 Renaming a `make` target may be annoying to contributors once, but we prefer to keep things lean in this regard, and we hope our contributors will do the same.

 #### Initial development

-Right now, Offen is still in the stages of initial development.
+Right now, Offen Fair Web Analytics is still in the stages of initial development.
 During this period we will *release an alpha version on each milestone* we hit.
-We invite users to start using Offen by deploying these releases (or by building any revision themselves), but we also need to make sure that while we are still in initial development, we will possibly *introduce breaking changes* or changes that are *hard to upgrade*.
+We invite users to start using Offen Fair Web Analytics by deploying these releases (or by building any revision themselves), but we also need to make sure that while we are still in initial development, we will possibly *introduce breaking changes* or changes that are *hard to upgrade*.

 #### From v0.1 to v1.0

-Once all features we deem necessary for Offen to be used in the wild are included, we are planning to continue as following: kicking off, we will release an officially supported *v0.1.0*.
+Once all features we deem necessary for Offen Fair Web Analytics to be used in the wild are included, we are planning to continue as following: kicking off, we will release an officially supported *v0.1.0*.

 Working our way from there to a v1.0 we will follow these principles: